 However, steroids can also have adverse effects, so a doctor will usually try to limit their use.

-It is essential to follow the doctor’s advice when using medications.
+It is essential for individuals to follow the doctor’s advice when using medications.

 A doctor will only suggest surgery if symptoms are severe and persistent and if no other treatment has helped.

-A person might need surgery if pinched nerves result in serious numbness, weakness, or loss of bowel or bladder control, and if the damage is likely to get worse without surgery.
+A person might need surgery if pinched nerves result in serious numbness, weakness, or loss of bowel or bladder control and if the damage is likely to worsen without surgery.

-The type of surgery will depend on the problem and its location.
+The type of surgery will depend on the symptoms and their locations.
 A doctor can identify the affected areas with imaging technology, such as X-rays.

-Surgery might involve removing a disc or piece of bone that is pressing against the nerves, then fusing nearby vertebrae.
+Surgery might involve removing a disc or piece of bone that is pressing against the nerves and then fusing nearby vertebrae.
 Or, a surgeon may replace a damaged disc with an artificial one.

 In the past, spinal surgery was a major procedure.
 Now, endoscopic — or keyhole — surgery may be an option.
 This is far less invasive than open surgery.

-According to the American Association of Neurological Surgeons, minimally invasive spinal surgery involves fewer risks, because:
+According to the American Association of Neurological Surgeons, minimally invasive spinal surgery involves fewer risks.
+This is because:

 - The incision is smaller.